Elsie the Cow: History

 The first living Elsie was a registered Jersey heifer selected while participating in Borden's 1939 New York World's Fair "Rotolactor" exhibit (demonstrating the company's invention, the rotary milking parlor).
 The most alert cow at the demonstration, she was born at Elm Hill Farm in Brookfield, Massachusetts and named "You'll Do, Lobelia".
 After being purchased from her owners, family farmers from Connecticut, she spent the rest of the season on display twice each day dressed in an embroidered green blanket, and after the exhibit, she traveled around the country making public appearances.
 You'll Do, Lobelia is buried at her home in the Walker-Gordon Farm in Plainsboro, New Jersey.
 Her tomb stone is marked with the fitting title of "one of the great Elsies of our time.

 Elsie had a fictional, cartoon mate, Elmer the Bull, who was created in 1940 and lent to Borden's then chemical-division as the mascot for Elmer's Products.
 The pair was given teenage offspring Beulah sometime before 1947, the year baby Beauregard arrived.
 Twins Larabee and Lobelia appeared in 1957.

 In 1940, the actual cow Elsie appeared in the film, Little Men, as "Buttercup".
 For a time in the mid-1940s, the cartoon Elsie was voiced by Hope Emerson.
 Elsie and her cartoon calves were featured in Elsie's Boudoir at Freedomland U.S.A.—an American-history theme park in the Bronx, New York—from 1960 to 1963.
-A live cow representing Elsie appeared on stage at the Borden's exhibit in the Better Living Pavilion at the 1964 New York World's Fair, in a musical revue with a score by the Broadway composer Kay Swift.
+A live cow representing Elsie appeared on stage at the Borden's exhibit in the Better Living Center at the 1964 New York World's Fair, in a musical revue with a score by the Broadway composer Kay Swift.

 Elsie has been bestowed such tongue-in-cheek honorary university degrees as Doctor of Bovinity, Doctor of Human Kindness, and Doctor of Ecownomics.
 In Wisconsin, home of the Dairy Princess, Elsie was named Queen of Dairyland.
 The City of Bridgeport, Connecticut presented her with their P. T. Barnum Award of Showmanship.